 The role of teachers in GPE’s country-level work

-The role teachers play in GPE at country level differs from context to context depending on how teachers and local education groups are organized and how open governments and other partners are towards the engagement of teacher organizations.
+The role of teachers at country level differs from context to context depending on how teachers and local education groups are organized and how open governments and other partners are towards the engagement of teacher organizations.

-Through representation in local education groups, teacher organizations can be helpful in sector diagnostics, policy development, and monitoring of implementation.
+Through representation in local education groups, teacher organizations can be helpful in sector diagnostics, policy development, partnership compact development, and monitoring of implementation.

 Given their presence in schools, teachers can quickly identify shortcomings in the implementation of a new policy or identify unintended consequences of new approaches that require remedial action.